Sayrix/Ticket-Bot-Docusaurus/docs/intro.md

 For specific version, you can download it from the `releases` tab

+## Docker Users Only
+Ignore the inital setup and go straight to [Docker Setup](https://doc.ticket.pm/docs/docker)

 ## Inital Setup

 The following command will do two things: